the2roock/Vehicle-Models-Classifier/README.md

 # Vehicle-Prices-Identifier

 # Goal
-Develop neural net that defines vehicle prices by them properties.
+Develop neural net that predicts vehicle prices based on their properties.

 # Description
-Fully-connected neural network is used to resolve nonlinear regression task.
-The model developed may be use to predict cars price reletive to given inputs.
+A fully-connected neural network is used to solve a nonlinear regression task.
+The developed model can be used to predict car prices relative to given inputs.

 ## Skills:
 - Python